310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Uunini!?
-Kaoru!
-Please do not pinch my cheeks~!
+uunini!? kaoru! please do not pinch my cheeks~!

-Uuu… How cruel, I thought you were a kind boy.
-Please do not hurt me, I can feel pain too.
+uuu… how cruel, i thought you were a kind boy. please do not hurt me, i can feel pain too.

-Ah!
-There is a theory that fish do not feel pain…
+ah! there is a theory that fish do not feel pain…

-It is said that if you cut a fish properly, it will continue to swim just with its bones.
+it is said that if you cut a fish properly, it will continue to swim just with its bones.

-I wonder if that is true?
+i wonder if that is true?

-I have never seen a fish like that before…
+i have never seen a fish like that before…

-If they were only bones, then they would not have meat or fins, so they should not be able to swim… Right?
+if they were only bones, then they would not have meat or fins, so they should not be able to swim… right?
 {% endbubble %}

 {% bubble Kaoru %}